System of linear equations: Vector equation

 One extremely helpful view is that each unknown is a weight for a column vector in a linear combination.

 This allows all the language and theory of vector spaces (or more generally, modules) to be brought to bear.
-For example, the collection of all possible linear combinations of the vectors on the left-hand side is called their span, and the equations have a solution just when the right-hand vector is within that span.
+For example, the collection of all possible linear combinations of the vectors on the left-hand side (LHS) is called their span, and the equations have a solution just when the right-hand vector is within that span.
 If every vector within that span has exactly one expression as a linear combination of the given left-hand vectors, then any solution is unique.
 In any event, the span has a basis of linearly independent vectors that do guarantee exactly one expression; and the number of vectors in that basis (its dimension) cannot be larger than m or n, but it can be smaller.
-This is important because if we have m independent vectors a solution is guaranteed regardless of the right-hand side, and otherwise not guaranteed.
+This is important because if we have m independent vectors a solution is guaranteed regardless of the right-hand side (RHS), and otherwise not guaranteed.